camroybal/greywrite/content/posts/Metaphysics.md

 ## Meta-Metaphysics of Metaphysics.. physics.

 Metaphysics, there I said it again.
-It's just as hard to describe what "it" is or represents, as it is to [[Understanding|understand]] what the *purpose* of thinking is, in and of itself.
+It's just as hard to describe what "it" is or represents, as it is to [[thoughts/Understanding|understand]] what the *purpose* of thinking is, in and of itself.

 Brutal.